How California’s AB-5 Law Affects Filmmakers

 How Does it Affect Union Productions?

 Most work for major studios and production companies is covered under collective bargaining agreements, with workers being classified as payroll employees.
-For this reason, entertainment industry unions don’t see the legislation effecting their members.
+For this reason, entertainment industry unions don’t see the legislation affecting their members.

 In a joint statement by SAG-AFTRA, WGA West, IATSE, Hollywood Teamsters 399, and Studio Utility Employees Local 724, the unions made it clear that they do not think AB-5 will affect the industry: